WELCOME TO QUEENS PARADE

 RUBBISH AND RECYCLING

-Weekly collection days are Wednesday for black bags and black bins, and Thursday for all recycling items.
+Weekly collection days are i.) every Friday for all recycling items and ii.) alternating Fridays for black bags and black bins.
 Variations due to public holidays can be found on the Bristol City Council website.
-Ideally please avoid putting black bin bags out overnight as seagulls, squirrels and foxes will empty them on the hunt for food.
+Information on what goes in each bin can be found here on what-goes-in-your-bins-and-boxes (they have been known to skip a collection if not done correctly).
+Ideally, please avoid putting black bin bags out overnight as seagulls, squirrels and foxes will empty them on the hunt for food.
 The brown food recycling boxes are the best option for anything that might attract local critters.
 It's also a neat way to create bio-fuel and do our bit towards the environment.

 THE BHRA

 The Brandon Hill Resident Association members are elected to serve for one year and can be re-elected at the subsequent AGM.
 There is no limit on the length of time they can serve.
-There are currently six members: CHAIR Paul Shelley (No. 14 Queens Parade), SECRETARY Maggie Weber (No. 10 Queens Parade), TREASURER Joseph Ottewill (No. 13 Queens Parade), Matthew Griffith (No. 9 Queens Parade), Mike Birkin (No. 6 Queens Parade), and Tom Watts (No. 4 Queens Parade).
+There are currently six members: CHAIR Paul Shelley (No. 14 Queens Parade), SECRETARY Maggie Weber (No. 10 Queens Parade), TREASURER Matt Griffiths (No. 9 3/4 Queens Parade), Caroline Relton (Brandon House), Paul Buckley (No. 8 York Place), Mike Birkin (No. 6 Queens Parade), Ellen Hart (No. 6 Queens Parade) and Rhys Walden (No. 13 Queens Parade).
 Nominations for committee members are always welcome and will be put to the AGM each March.
 Representation from streets other than Queens Parade and from non-owner-occupiers would be especially welcomed.
 Meetings are held around 4 times per year.
-Fore more info, see About
+Fore more info, see About.

 CORNER SHOP AND POST OFFICE

 Clements News on St. George's Road is a corner shop, news agent and post office that is open 6 days a week.
-The shop opening times are Monday - Friday: 6:30am - 7:30pm, Satuday 7:30am - 5:30pm, and closed on Sundays.
-The post office opening hours are usually 10am - 3pm, although these hours can change due to Covid.
+The shop opening times are Monday - Friday: 6:30am - 7:30pm, Satuday: 7:30am - 5:30pm, and closed on Sundays.
+The post office opening hours are Monday -Friday: 9am to 12pm and 1pm to 3pm, and Saturday: 9am to 12pm.
 Check the Royal Mail page for St George's Road Post Office for the latest hours.

 RECOMMENDED CONTRACTORS